Astonish the world: Italy keeps surprising on Olympic track - NewsBreak

 “We’ve run so many races together, races in which quite often we’ve made mistakes but slowly but surely you learn from those errors and here we are winning the gold medal at the Olympics.”

 Jacobs was born in Texas to an American father and an Italian mother.
-His parents split when Jacobs was 6 months old and he moved to Italy and never got to know his dad.
-They reconnected about a year ago by phone, as the sprinter tried to learn about his roots.
+His parents split when Jacobs was 6 months old and he moved to Italy and never got to know his dad. by phone, as the sprinter tried to learn about his roots.

 Desalu, who likes being called “Fausto,” also has foreign roots.
 He was born in Italy to Nigerian parents and couldn’t obtain Italian citizenship until he turned 18 because of a controversial Italian law.